NEWS AND UPDATES

-During the month of April, Councilman Dowd presented the following proclamation to City Council for approval:
+During the month of March, Councilman Dowd presented the following proclamations to City Council for approval:

 Council to Go

-Join Councilman Patrick Dowd and his staff at Council to Go, his mobile district office, to voice your concerns, ideas, and questions about local government and services.
+Join Councilman Patrick Dowd at Council to Go, his mobile district office, to voice your concerns, ideas, and questions about local government and services.